 Carbon dioxide and other greenhouse gases released into the atmosphere from a range of human activities are causing warming of the global climate.
 The largest contribution to climate change, in Sweden and around the world, comes from burning of fossil fuels such as oil, coal and natural gas to generate heat and electricity, for industrial processes, and to power transport.

 Enhancement of the greenhouse effect is raising the average temperature on earth.
 The last decade has been the warmest for 150 years, i.e. since reliable records of global mean temperature began.
-To reduce the risk of dangerous impacts on our climate system, it is considered necessary to limit the rise in the global average temperature to no more than 2 °C above pre-industrial levels.
+To reduce the risks of dangerous impacts on our climate system, it is considered necessary to limit the rise in the global average temperature below 2 °C above pre-industrial levels.

 High northern latitudes could experience more pronounced climate change than the global average.
 This could have far-reaching impacts on agriculture and forestry, for example.
 Sensitive habitats in mountain areas and in the Baltic Sea could be damaged or lost altogether.
 Climate change will affect Sweden both through direct local effects, but also through indirect effects of changes in the world.